Royal Iolani

 No analysis available

-Searched for 'hotel rental pool', 'hotel rental program', or hotel-brand-managed rental language and found no references.
-Because STR is not indicated, hotel rental pool participation is not present.
+Searched for 'hotel rental pool', 'hotel rental program', and brand-managed rental references.
+No evidence of hotel pool participation was found; since STR is not indicated, hotel pool is set to false.

 No analysis available